-- 7.1 Adjustments to tariffs shall be effective from 1 July each year or as soon as possible thereafter. - 7.2 Categories of consumption and charges shall be as follows: - 7.2.1 All electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls. - 7.2.2 Indigent consumers who qualify in terms of the Indigent Policy will receive the benefits as set out in the Indigent Policy. - 7.2.3 All electricity consumers shall be billed a basic charge per meter installed per month, as determined by Council, with the exception of consumers using prepaid meters as specified. - 7.2.4 All electricity consumers, with the exception of consumers using prepaid meters as specified, shall additionally be billed a demand charge per meter installed appropriate to their respective levels of consumption. - 7.2.5 The municipality's consumption of electricity shall be charged at the normal tariff rates applicable or alternatively at a special tariff as determined by Council.
+- 7.1 Adjustments to tariffs shall be effective from 1 July each year or as soon as possible thereafter. - 7.2 Categories of consumption and charges shall be as follows: - 7.2.1 All electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls. - 7.2.2 Indigent consumers who qualify in terms of the Indigent Policy will receive the benefits as set out in the Indigent Policy. - 7.2.3 All electricity consumers shall be billed a basic charge per meter installed per month, as determined by Council. - 7.2.4 All electricity consumers, with the exception of consumers using prepaid meters, shall additionally be billed a demand charge per meter installed appropriate to their respective levels of consumption. - 7.2.5 The municipality's consumption of electricity shall be charged at the normal tariff rates applicable or alternatively at a special tariff as determined by Council.